edgi-govdata-archiving/web-monitoring/README.md

 ### Architecture

-The project is current divided into three repositories handling complementary aspects of the task.
+The project is currently divided into several repositories handling complementary aspects of the task.
 They can be developed and upgraded semi-independently, communicating via agreed-upon interfaces:
 * [**web-monitoring-db**](https://github.com/edgi-govdata-archiving/web-monitoring-db)
-  A Ruby on Rails app for serves diffs from a database and collects human-entered annotations.
+  A Ruby on Rails app that serves database data via a REST API, serves diffs, and collects human-entered annotations.
 * [**web-monitoring-ui**](https://github.com/edgi-govdata-archiving/web-monitoring-ui)
   Front-end code (in TypeScript) provides useful views of the diffs.
 It